Unclaimed Client Funds

 We can provide a suitable indemnity for individual client amounts exceeding £500.

-Download our Unclaimed Client Fund leaflet for more information or contact a member of our fundraising team.
+For more information contact a member of our fundraising team at [email protected]

 England & Wales (ICAEW) regulations** allow practices to donate unclaimed client funds to charities.